DeppMeng/deppmeng.github.io/_pages/about.md

   <link rel="stylesheet" href="../assets/css/style.css">
 </head>

-Depu Meng is a Machine Learning Engineer at DiDi Autonomous Driving, focusing research and development on simulation for autonomous driving.
+Depu Meng is a Machine Learning Engineer at DiDi Autonomous Driving, AI Research group, focusing on end-to-end autonomous driving.
 He was a Post-Doctoral Reseach Fellow at the University of Michigan, working with [Dr. Henry X. Liu](https://traffic.engin.umich.edu/).
 He received the Ph.
 D. degree in the Department of Automation, University of Science and Technology of China.
 His Ph.
 D. advisors are [Dr. Baining Guo](https://www.microsoft.com/en-us/research/people/bainguo/) and [Prof. Houqiang Li](http://staff.ustc.edu.cn/~lihq/en/), he was also advised by [Dr. Jingdong Wang](https://jingdongwang2017.github.io/) previously.